adwaygirish/adwaygirish.github.io/_pages/research.md

 <br>
 <details>
 <summary><b>Simulations and GUI Development, April 2020 - June 2020</b></summary><br>
 Here I made software applications to aid in larger research projects.
-This was my first experience with actually writing large quantities of code in Python, C++ and Javascript (basically any language that isn't MATLAB).
+This was my first experience with actually writing large (or any, for that matter) quantities of code in Python, C++ and Javascript (basically any language that isn't MATLAB).
 <ol>
   <li><a href="/Circuit-solver">Circuit solver</a></li>
   <li><a href="/GUI-diff-eqn-solver">GUI Differential equation solver</a></li>